Achilihudaniel07/Achilihudaniel07/README.md

 <h1 style="color:red" ALIGN="center"> Hi there, I'm <b>Achilihu Daniel Uchenna</b> 👋  </br>
-I'm a Frontend Web Developer 💻, Content Creator, Graphics Designer 👩‍💻 !</h1>
+I'm a Full Stack Web Developer 💻, Content Creator, Graphics Designer 👩‍💻 !</h1>

 I love the entire process of developing creative websites.
 I love the challenge of finding problems and spending time to solve them.
 Learning how people hide things and where people are likely to look.